plantain-00/type-coverage/README.md

 + Show progress of long-term progressive migration from existing js code to typescript code.
 + Avoid introducing accidental `any` by running in CI.
++ Show progress of long-term progressive migration from existing looser typescript code to stricter typescript code.[migrate to stricter typescript](#migrate-to-stricter-typescript)

 ## install